 - Practice is the key.
 You can play alone or with your coach.
 The key is to make it a routine and to practice like a pro would.
 Follow a schedule and make sure you strike a balance between chess games and the rest of your life to avoid feeling burned out in the process.
 Practice definitely makes a better chess player – so make it a habit.
-Play no deposit games of chance such as slots, casino games & card games, as there is no mental skill involved with these types of games it is a great wayb to realx the mind in preperation for important chess games.
+Play no deposit games of chance such as easy slot games, casino games & card games, as there is no mental skill involved with these types of games it is a great wayb to realx the mind in preperation for important chess games.

 - Review your own games.
 If you happen to be playing in chess tournaments or even at home with your coach, videotaping your games would be a great aid for improving your strategies.
 Review your games and take note of what you have done right and what you can improve on for the next chess sessions.
 You sure are your best critic, so learn from your blunders and work on becoming better at your game.

 - Do a lifestyle check.
 Eat healthy, get lots of sleep, be active and exercise, as well as avoid the bad stuff like drinking alcoholic beverages or cigarette smoking.
 You can sleep better with the use of a humidifier which is perfect for the winter cold months to combat the dry air that wreaks havoc to your health.
 Lifestyle modification is needed if you want to be better in the game of chess.
 If you think you want to look into a humidifier, check out this list of best humidifiers.

 - Discover and maintain new moves.
 The best chess players have their own famous chess moves.
 You must innovate with your own moves while also learning from the pros.
 Watch videos of chess icons and see how you can create your own distinct pattern.